-From September 2022 onwards, contributions to the academy and the community: faculty and student achievements including fellowships, grants, awards, fellowships, defences and appointments.
+From June 2023 onwards, contributions to the academy and the community: faculty and student achievements including fellowships, grants, awards, fellowships and appointments.

 - We are proud to note that in July 2023, John Kloppenborg presided at the 72nd Colloquium Biblicum Lovaniense, KU Leuven, July 18-20 2023.
 His presidential address was “Early Christianity in Civic Space.”
 The colloquium featured 38 invited papers in English, German, French, and Flemish, all treating civic aspects of the early Jesus movement.
 Presenters included scholars from Germany, Belgium, the Netherlands, Switzerland, the Czech Republic, Romania, the UK, Canada, the US, Spain, Australia, and Austria.

 - PhD candidate Janani Mandayam Comar was selected as a Critical Digital Humanities Initiative Graduate Fellow, with her project “Caste, Literature, and Reading Publics: A Print History of Nandanar’s Story in Colonial and Postcolonial Tamil Nadu.” supervised by Srilata Raman.
 Read all about it in this feature Q&A.

 - PhD alumnus Amin Mansouri (2022, supervisor Shafique Virani) was shortlisted for the British Association for Islamic Studies Prize in the Study of Islam and the Muslim World, for his dissertation, “Azīz-i Nasafī (fl.
 7th/13th c.), Hierarchies, and Islamic Cosmopolitanism.”